Chaplain: Outside the United States

 In Canada, health care chaplains may be certified by the Canadian Association for Spiritual Care.
+Two bodies providing education and/or certification are affiliated with the Association of Theological Schools in the United States and Canada, ACPE, an affiliate of the APC, and the WSHO.

 In the UK, health care chaplains are employed by their local NHS Trust (Health Boards in Scotland and Wales) or by charities associated with delivering health care such as a hospice or private hospital.
 The NHS in England publishes occasional guidance on chaplaincy practice.
 UK Chaplains are drawn from a range of faith and belief backgrounds, and are not necessarily ordained or a recognised faith leader.
 In Scotland Healthcare Chaplaincy developed to be 'generic' from 2002 onwards; that is the chaplaincy provides spiritual care to all people and chaplains do not represent a faith or belief group.
 They may work on a full-time and part-time basis, and some work unpaid but with formal recognition for a faith or belief group regarding their training and status and may be termed honorary chaplain.
 The term Voluntary Chaplain is frowned on.
 The largest professional body for the UK is the College of Health Care Chaplains.
 Scotland historically had a distinct professional body, the Scottish Association of Chaplains in Healthcare (SACH) but this has since dissolved.
 Northern Ireland also has the Healthcare Chaplains Association.
 Membership of the College of Health Care Chaplains was historically not open to Catholic Priests as it carries with it the membership of the Unite Trade Union, but this changed in April 2018.
 Chaplains working in a palliative care setting may also choose to join the Association of Hospice and Palliative Care Chaplains.
 Other less formal networks also exist supporting Chaplaincy in Paediatric settings and GP based Chaplaincy.

 Within the UK there is also the UK Board of Healthcare Chaplaincy (UKBHC) which has been set up in order to regulate the ministry and professional practice of health care chaplains.
 They publish a code of conduct which all registered chaplains are bound to abide by.
 The UKBHC has successfully applied to the Professional Standards Authority to be an accredited register of healthcare chaplains demonstrating that it meets the Authority's high standards in areas such as governance and training.